psgrover2010/parry-blog/_posts/2018-10-30-vienna-wien-vs-prague-praha-which-one-to-visit.md

 ##### Food–

 When it comes to great dining, both cities are equally enticing.
-Austrians are known for their love of sweets and pastries, which is reflected in the many bakeries, cafés, and restaurants scattered around Vienna.
+Austrians are known for their love of sweets and pastries, which is reflected in the many bakeries, caf&eacute;s, and restaurants scattered around Vienna.
 Some restaurants in either city offer local cuisine, though you’re more likely to be eating a combination of Western European.
 On the other hand, Prague (being that it is in Central Europe) will be far less pricey than Vienna.

 ![Praha](/uploads/Food%20Praha.JPG)

 ##### ![Vienna](/uploads/Vienna food.jpg)

-#####

 ##### Culture–